Wedding Photography Checklist

 Natural images of the guests mingling with with the bride/groom and amongst themselves

 Even with a mainly natural and candid wedding photographer most couples wish to have a selection of family and friend shots.
 These are taken with good humour and banter to preserve some natural smiles.
-Here’s the main ones:
+It’s important to understand that group photos take between 2-5 minutes each to gather and take, so as rule of thumb less is more - more time for you to mingle and enjoy your day.
+I’d recommend 6-8 group shots - but it’s your choice.

 A selection of images of the bride/s with her bridal party both groups and individuals.
 Then a selection with the groom/partner added